 Students in the master’s program must show the capacity to finance themselves without University help.

 The department does not currently run a formal masters degree program.
 External students seeking a Masters Degree in the History of Science may be considered on a case-by-case basis.
 Example of students who may be accepted to study for a Masters degree include those pursuing a Ph.D. in another Harvard department and students who are advanced degree candidates in foreign universities.
 In exceptional cases, faculty may invite students to complete a Masters degree as a possible first step towards entering the Ph.D. program.

 Doctor of Philosophy (PhD)

 Academic Residence — The minimum residence requirement is two years of full-time study (16 half-courses or equivalent of which ordinarily a maximum of four may be "Graduate Courses of Reading and Research").
-During the first two years at Harvard the candidate must pass sixteen half courses, with an average grade of B or above.
-These courses must include: the half-course Salon (History of Science 310hf); six additional half-courses in the history of science, of which at least two must be seminars at the 200-level; one half course seminar (at the 200/2000 level) outside the department.
-Students writing dissertations on a post-1800 topic are required to take two history of science courses on pre-1800 topics, and vice versa.
+During the first two years at Harvard, the candidate must pass sixteen half courses, with an average grade of B or above.
+These courses must include: the half-course Salon (History of Science 310hf); six additional half-courses in the history of science, of which at least two must be offered “Primarily for Graduate Students” (not including “Graduate Courses of Reading and Research”); one half course offered “Primarily for Graduate Students” (not including “Graduate Courses of Reading and Research”) outside the department.
+Courses from the Program in Science, Technology, and Society at the Massachusetts Institute of Technology may be taken by cross-registration.

 All or part of these requirements may be waived if a student can present an equivalent preparation successfully completed elsewhere.